Key takeaways

 Semenax side effects

-Those taking Semenax might be wondering “Is Semenax Safe?”.
-Semenax is made from natural ingredients and no serious side effects have been reported, so far.
-However, just because a supplement is “natural,” it doesn’t mean it’s automatically safe.
-Supplements are only loosely regulated by the Food and Drug Administration (FDA) and the FDA doesn’t approve supplements for safety and effectiveness.
-This means that you can’t always be certain of the amount or quality of the product you’re consuming.
+And just because its components are “natural” doesn’t mean the product is automatically safe.
+In fact, most Semenax ingredients do not have US Food and Drug Administration (FDA) regulations or guidelines for dosing.
+Supplements are not formally regulated by the FDA, and the FDA doesn’t assess or approve supplements for safety and effectiveness.
+This means that you can’t be certain of the amount or quality of the product you’re consuming.

 The product can be ordered online and delivered directly to your home.
-The company offers a money-back guarantee if you’re not satisfied with your results.
+The company offers a 67-day money-back guarantee if you’re not satisfied with your results.

 Viagra Important Safety Information: Read more about serious warnings and safety info.